DFHack/dfhack/docs/dev/Lua API.rst

 outside of any function.
 DFHack will load your script as a module just before the ``SC_DFHACK_INITIALIZED`` state change event is sent, giving your code an opportunity to run and attach hooks before the game is loaded.

+If an enableable script is added to a DFHack `script path <script-paths>` while DF is running, then it will miss the initial sweep that loads all the module scripts and any ``onStateChange`` handlers the script may want to register will not be registered until the script is loaded via some means, either by running it or loading it as a module.
+If you just added new scripts that you want to load so they can attach their ``onStateChange`` handlers, run ``enable`` without parameters or call ``:lua require('script-manager').reload()`` to scan and load all script modules.

 Save init script
 ================